Yoga for Beginners

 What is the simple definition of Yoga?

-Yoga for beginners is a super healthy practice that can uplift human nature.
+Yoga for beginners is a highly beneficial practice that can uplift the human spirit.
 As per Bhagwat Gita: Ýogah karmeshu kaushlam.’
 Yoga practices bring perfection to actions.

-Yoga beginners should start their spiritual journey after following Ashtanga Yoga (eight limbs of yoga).
+Yoga beginners should start their spiritual journey after following Ashtanga Yoga (the eight limbs of yoga).

 yoga-for-beginners